thesparrow/d3/README.md

 Feedback:

 ![My image](/assets/img/verticalEHRbar2015.png)
-Resources -
+<b>Resources</b>

-Page[a link](https://dashboard.healthit.gov/datadashboard/documentation/physician-health-it-adoption-use-data-documentation.php) provides data access and documentation for the office-based physician EHR adoption and use open data provided through the ONC HealthIT.gov Dashboard.
+[This page](https://dashboard.healthit.gov/datadashboard/documentation/physician-health-it-adoption-use-data-documentation.php) provides data access and documentation for the office-based physician EHR adoption and use open data provided through the ONC HealthIT.gov Dashboard.
 You can access the data in multiple formats below.
 This is an ongoing project managed by the Office of the National Coordinator for Health Information Technology, an agency of the Department of Health and Human Services.